faradey8951/SDI/README.md

   - Play glitches, when mp3 decoding,
   if signal has much errors
   - 38 bit mp3 data-blocks can't be
-  error-checked properly
+  error-checked properly (currently fixed)
-  - Programm freezes sometimes, when it hidden
+  - Programm freezes sometimes, when it hidden (hidding currently rejected)
-  - Strange RAM leakage, when long time mp3 decoding or app hidden
   - Data drop outs, when mp3 decodes on slow 2-core CPU
-  - App freezes randomly, when mp3
-  decodes on slow 2-core CPU
+  -

 -----------------------------